Quick Summary

 python3 app.py

-You can find the entire source code here – Python Flask JWT Authentication Example.
+The entire source code is here – Python Flask JWT Authentication Example.

 Conclusion